-Table 8-2 otherwise,
+Table 8-2 otherwise.

-when simultaneous PUSCH and PUCCH transmission is not configured for the UE.

 For TDD and a BL/CE UE configured with CEModeA, if an MPDCCH with CSI request field set to trigger an aperiodic CSI report, as described in Subclause 7.2.1, is detected by a UE on subframe n, then on subframe n+k UCI is mapped on the corresponding PUSCH transmission, including all subframe repetitions of the PUSCH transmission, where k is given by Table 8-2.